pnpm/pnpm.io/docs/faq.md

 Early versions of npm had issues because of nesting all `node_modules` (see [this issue].
-However, pnpm does not create deep folders, it stores all packages flatly and uses hard links to create the dependency tree structure.
+However, pnpm does not create deep folders, it stores all packages flatly and uses symbolic links to create the dependency tree structure.

 [this issue]: https://github.com/nodejs/node-v0.x-archive/issues/6960